reasonml/reason-react/docs/simple.md

 - Reason's `return` statements are implicit so you don't need to write `return`.
 It'll always be the last item in the block
 - Reason has labelled parameters (arguments) that are prefixed by a tilde, eg: `~message`
-- Since everything in ReasonReact is typed, we need to wrap our message in `React.string(message)`
+- Since everything in reason-react is typed, we need to wrap our message in `React.string(message)`

 ```reason
 /* Greeting.re */